Handling of Planned Parenthood

 We have been witnessing a feeding frenzy in Congress over Planned Parenthood.
 Some Republican politicians have pledged to defund Planned Parenthood as other Republicans introduce bills in Congress to accomplish this goal.
-On the flip side, we have heard people on the far left defend Planned Parenthood with the same blind frenzy even though the videotapes distributed by a group called the Center for American Progress portray some horrific statements by Planned Parenthood personnel.
+On the flip side, we have heard people on the far left defend Planned Parenthood with the same blind frenzy even though the videotapes distributed by a group called the Center for American Progress portrays some horrific statements by Planned Parenthood personnel.
 I subscribe to a philosophy of independence from one extreme versus another.
 Perhaps that makes me a wimp, or perhaps a “moderate.”
 Let’s take a “Former Fed’s” view of the debate from a legal standpoint.

 Regardless of political persuasion, some facts are undisputed.
-Planned Parenthood has been providing valuable medical services to all women, but particularly low income women for decades, which is why it receives federal funding.
+Planned Parenthood has been providing valuable medical services to all women, but particularly low-income women for decades, which is why it receives federal funding.
 The percentage of general medical services provided to women for general services versus abortions is 97% to 3%.
 While many of us do not approve of abortion for social, religious or other reasons, the fact is that Planned Parenthood provides a broad spectrum of medical services to all women regardless of income and abortion is a very small part of their services.

 Conservative politicians understandably serve their constituents just as liberal politicians serve their constituents.
 Conservative politicians understand that, in our constitutional form of government, the Supreme Court ultimately determines the law, and decided the issue of a woman’s right to reproductive choice in Roe v.
 Wade back in 1964.
 Regardless of whether we love or hate Roe v.
 Wade, it is the law of the land and must be obeyed.
 When non-profit agencies receive federal funds to provide medical services allowed by law, the federal government has a perfect right to question how federal funds are spent.
 However, the federal government should not allow political ideology or popularity of an organization to dictate whether a qualified organization should receive federal funds.
 Simply stated, neither Planned Parenthood or any other organization should be vilified based on contrived or doctored videotapes.